 Other items that may be considered separate property in a marriage include:

-- Inherited items
+- Inherited items,

-- Assets you owned before the marriage
+- Assets you owned before the marriage,

-- Gifts given from to one spouse to another
+- Gifts from one spouse to another.

 It is in your best interest to try to work out the distribution of your marital property and assets with your spouse as opposed to having this decision made by a judge.
 The judge does not know you, your family, your lifestyle, or your financial state.

 Working with a divorce lawyer to get your marital property distributed fairly could be a good way to get your divorce finalized in a timely manner.
+Asking the right divorce consultation questions helps you find the best divorce attorney for your situation.
+You want someone to help negotiate an agreement on property settlement rather than drag your divorce out so it takes longer and costs more money.

 Your Prospective Divorce Lawyer May Ask You Questions